Skip to content

 As event professionals, it’s our job to be prepared for anything.
-However, none of us could have predicted the impact of the COVID-19 pandemic.
-Now, as parts of our world begin to recover, and even while many others are still in the position of pause, we must start to evaluate new and updated aspects of meeting planning.
 At BCD Meetings & Events, we’ve prepared a toolkit to arm our teams and clients with adjusted techniques and ideas on how to move forward that focus on everything from duty of care, updated planning considerations, how to execute successful virtual meetings and more.
 Here, we share our recommendations on what you should consider as we all navigate new contract negotiations.

 Mitigating risk in meeting contracts has always been a core focus of any meetings program, but it’s even more important in the face of COVID-19.
 Especially as the globe begins to reopen.
 Cancellations are on the rise, laying ground for financial exposure.
 Event insurance has become a new researched topic.
 Comprehensive and inclusive force majeure clauses are essential.
 And protecting the health and safety of your employees and attendees is more critical than ever given viral spread.